imnmo/java-learnings/README.md

 # JavaLearnings
-FunWithJava

-This repository contains my learnings and experimentation with Java 7/8 from books like Head First Java, Effective Java and from
+This repository contains tiny experiments and my old learnings with Java 7/8 which I learnt as professional developer and as well in universal student.
-Algorithms book by Robert.